Nicotine Poisonings Surge Among Babies, Young Kids: Study

 "Nicotine pouches accounted for only 1.4% of nicotine ingestions, but they were five times more likely to be associated with a serious medical outcome and twice as likely to be associated with a medical admission than other product formulations combined," wrote Dr. Zosia Dunn, a pediatrics resident at the Children's Hospital of Philadelphia.

-The dissolvable pouches are usually sold in mint, fruit, and coffee flavors.
-They can be found in brightly colored containers that resemble gum or mints.
+The pouches are usually sold in mint, fruit, and coffee flavors, found in brightly colored containers that resemble gum or mints.

-A single six-milligram pouch contains the nicotine equivalent of three packs of cigarettes, releasing half its dose within one hour.

 "The authors conclude that nicotine ingestions remain a significant hazard, and that new hazards within the broad category of nicotine ingestions continue to arise as the consumer market expands," Dr. Dunn wrote.